Is the Jungfrau Travel Pass worth it? An honest review

 Berner Oberland Pass

-It covers a wider range of public transport encompassing the entire Bernese Oberland region and extending slightly beyond, to Bern, Domodossola, Lucerne and Montreux, with the GoldenPass Express panoramic train fully covered (new for 2025).
+It covers a wider range of public transport than the Jungfrau Travel Pass, encompassing the entire Bernese Oberland region and extending to Bern, Brig, Lucerne and Montreux, with the GoldenPass Express panoramic train (Interlaken to Montreux) fully included.

-The Berner Oberland Pass does have different options for validity (including a 10 day option if the 8 day Jungfrau Travel Pass isn’t enough for you), it offers youth discounts for travellers between 16 and 25, and the discount for Half Fare Card holders is a higher percentage than the JTP Half Fare Card discount.
+The Berner Oberland Pass does have different options for validity (including a 10-day option if the 8-day Jungfrau Travel Pass isn’t enough for you), it offers youth discounts for travellers between 16 and 25, and the discount for Half Fare Card holders is a higher percentage than the JTP Half Fare Card discount.

 In combination with the Half Fare Card it’s probably the main competitor to the JTP in terms of value for money, so I’d recommend sorting out your itinerary spreadsheet to check the prices.